nightmode/feri/docs/multilingual.md

 }
 ```

-By setting `feri.config.langauge` to `sv-se`, we are telling Feri to look in its own [language](https://github.com/nightmode/feri/tree/master/language) directory for a file called `sv-se.json`.
+By setting `feri.config.language` to `sv-se`, we are telling Feri to look in its own [language](https://github.com/nightmode/feri/tree/main/language) directory for a file called `sv-se.json`.
 Assuming the language file exists and is valid, the next time you run Feri you'll be doing so in a certain Muppet Chef's preferred language!

 ## Translation Guide

-In addition to US English, Feri stores translations inside her [language](https://github.com/nightmode/feri/tree/master/language) directory.
+In addition to US English, Feri stores translations inside her [language](https://github.com/nightmode/feri/tree/main/language) directory.
 Files are named by language, then country, and saved as JSON.

 To make a new translation, start by copying `en-us.json` to a new file.
 If you are not sure which language or country abbreviation to use, feel free to name your file `new.json` or similar.